Trinity Bellwoods Park: Features

 The park is 15.4 ha.
 It has a community recreation centre, managed and owned by the City of Toronto, called Trinity CRC, located at 155 Crawford Street on the west side of the park.
 It has two indoor pools, gymnasium, fitness centre, indoor walking/running track and multi-purpose rooms.
 Adjacent to the centre, in the park, are a volleyball court, large playground, and children's outdoor wading pool.
 Also in the park are eight outdoor tennis courts located in the south-east corner and an outdoor ice skating rink at the north-east boundary and volleyball court just north of the Rec Centre.
 There is also field space for soccer, football, and rugby, as well as three softball fields along the east boundary.
 Toronto Parks, Forestry and Recreation Division maintain a marked Discovery Walk and shared pedestrian/cycling trail above and parallel to Garrison Creek, which runs through the park from the northwest to the southeast.
 Trinity Bellwoods is a favourite place for local residents to walk their dogs.
 The ravine, known as the dog bowl, is the designated leash-free area.
 The park is a destination for many to picnic, play sports, and enjoy nature.
 The park's baseball diamond is officially named SkyDome in reference to the popular former name of the Rogers Centre.

 The park is home to white squirrels, the subject of urban folklore in the city.
 The Toronto Special news magazine featured White Squirrel hunts in a past issue.
 The true albino squirrels have pink eyes.
 It is deemed good luck to have spotted one, or two.
 As there are families of them.

 The diverse variety of native and imported trees planted throughout the park, in various stages of growth from young to mature, provide a brilliant display of fall colour against the deep green grass.
-The Friends of Trinity Bellwoods Park run the volunteer Adopt-a-tree program (originated by the Friends) that helps insure the survival of newly planted trees.
+The Friends of Trinity Bellwoods Park run the volunteer Adopt-a-tree program (originated by the Friends) that helps ensure the survival of newly planted trees.
 The emerald ash borer beetle is slowly infesting the trees and succession planting and Parks, Forestry and Recreation have been aggressively planting every year to replace the many that are designated to be cut down because of this beetle.
 In winter the night view of the Toronto skyline rising above the ravine is extraordinarily beautiful, especially looking east from the Discovery Walk pathway near the western boundary.
 Tall black Victorian-style iron lamp poles along the main paths provide safe but soft illumination and a charming touch of character.